AokiOfficial/Aoki/INSTRUCTIONS.md

 ## Extending built-in classes

-Sometimes you might have a need of a shorthand function, or a property accessor.
+Sometimes you might need shorthand functions, or property accessors.
 Everything like this happens inside the [extenders folder](/src/struct/extenders/).

 For instance, if you need to have some string inside the `CommandContext` through some specific property name, go into the file for that class in there (or create a new one if none exists), and add it in: